VernonStow/Filterlist/README.md

 # Filterlist
-Blocklist for uBlock Origin to filter out potentially unwanted websites, meant to supplement mainstream blocklists.
+Blocklist for uBlock Origin to block suspicious websites, meant to supplement mainstream blocklists.

 Add to uBO from Control Panel -> My Filters -> Import and Append

-Tested only on uBlock Origin with current Firefox and Chromium browsers.
+Tested on uBlock Origin with current Firefox and Chromium browsers.
 May also work with other configurations.